synthiaG/employee_sql_analysis/insights.md

 The report summarises key insights  discovered through SQL analysis on the Employees Data set.
 The queries were designed to answer common HR questions about workforces, salary and departmental performaces.

-## 1 Cofirming the data
+## 1 Data Verification
-**Question** Show all the columns in our table departments,employees,job_history,jobs,locations **Insight** To confirm if we have all our data and in the right format.
+**Question** Show all the columns in the  table departments,employees,job_history,jobs,locations **Purpose**To confirm all the required data is available and in the correct format.
+**Insight** All tables contained complete and consistent records

 ## 2 Workforce Overview
 **Question** How many Employees work in each department?